robohydra/robohydra/documentation/index.md

 `params` property with a single property, `articleid` with value `introduction-to-hydra`.

+When you use the `next` function in a RoboHydra head (see documentation below), you sometimes want to pass a mock request so you can modify it before sending further to the next head.
+To create a mock request, simply call the constructor with an object containing the request properties.
+Valid properties for that object are:

+* `url`: the URL path of the request.
+* `method`: `GET`, `POST`, etc. defaults to `GET`.
+* `headers`: an object with the request headers.
+* `rawBody`: a `Buffer` object with the request body, if any.

 ### The response object
 The response object is how you send data back to the client.
 The